-NRP staff will try to organize a meeting between neighborhood members and jurisdiction staff to ensure that neighborhoods develop their NAPs based on the best information and expertise available.
-NRP will try to schedule this meeting so that it is held in the neighborhood within 90 days of the date the Participation Agreement is approved by the NRP Director.
+NRP staff will organize a meeting between neighborhood members and jurisdiction staff to ensure that neighborhoods develop their NAPs based on the best information and expertise available.
+NRP will schedule this meeting so that it is held in the neighborhood within 90 days of the date the Participation Agreement is approved by the NRP Director.
 As part of their presentation, jurisdictions will have the opportunity to present their priorities to the neighborhood.
+NRP staff shall notify the executive director if efforts to organize the necessary meetings are unsuccessful for any reason and the executive director shall report any concerns regarding cooperation from other jurisdictions to the Policy Board.